tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /tip %}}

 Now you should go to back to the Google cloud console and click the button "Set up firewall rules" which is below your instances list.
 Then click again on the "Create firewall rule" option located towards the upper side of the screen.
-There you must:
+There you have to:

 1. Add a name of your choice for the rule (e.g. Jupyter_access_rule)
 2. Make sure that traffic direction is set on "Ingress"
 3. Introduce "0.0.0.0/0" in the field "Source IPv4 ranges"
-4. In the section "Protocols and ports" check "TCP" and then in the box below introduce the four number which correspond to the port where Jupyter is being executed in your instance.
+4. In the section "Protocols and ports" check "TCP" and then in the box below introduce the four-digit number that identifies the port where Jupyter is being executed in your instance.

 {{% warning %}}

 In the point three of the steps listed above you are told to introduce "0.0.0.0/0" in the field "Source IPv4 ranges".
-Beware the what this means is that your instance will allow connection from any external IP (i.e. any other computer).
+Beware the what this means is that your instance will allow connections from any external IP (i.e. any other computer).
 If you are concerned about the safety risk this involves and/or you know beforehand the list of IP adresses that you want to allow to connect to your instance, you could list them here instead of typing the one-size-fits-all "0.0.0.0/0".

 {{% /warning %}}